Votok/SCD30-ESP8266/README.md

 1. New project, new PIN diagram, reconnected wires and bam, printing to COM failed again.
 None of the provided USB drivers worked.
 The COM port would not start at all.
 2. Went to MacBook Air, installed all and eventually was able to print data to terminal.
 3. But also found my WiFi router had problem with GET to tmep.cz.
-Other urls worked just fine :) So I tried to use mobile hotspot instead and sent requests to tmep.cz successfully.
+Other urls worked just fine :raised_eyebrow: So I tried to use mobile hotspot instead and sent requests to tmep.cz successfully.
 </details>

 <details><summary>Back to NodeMCU ESP8266 :wink:</summary>